-- 26. Rosconn Strategic Land consider a mixture of options will be required to best deliver the growth needs of South Warwickshire for the reasons as set out below. - 27.
-Firstly, the results of the high level testing of the five growth options in the supporting Sustainability Appraisal demonstrates that the options perform differently in different areas, with no one option standing out as the best performing option across all areas. - 28.
+- 24. Countryside Properties consider a mixture of options will be required to best deliver the growth needs of South Warwickshire for the reasons as set out below. - 25.
+Firstly, the results of the high level testing of the five growth options in the supporting Sustainability Appraisal demonstrates that the options perform differently in different areas, with no one option standing out as the best performing option across all areas. - 26.
 Secondly, it is important to remember that the assessment set out in the SA is provided at a high level, subject to several caveats, and without consideration of mitigation or deliverability.
-Options which score less favourably in the SA could therefore actually deliver more sustainable growth on closer examination. - 29.
-Finally, given the significant level of growth the SWLP will need to accommodate (see response to Issues H1 and H4 below) this is unlikely to be able to be met sustainably through a single growth strategy. - 30.
-Rosconn Strategic Land support the inclusion of Wellesbourne in Options 2, 3, 4, and 5.
+Options which score less favourably in the SA could therefore actually deliver more sustainable growth on closer examination.

+- 27. Finally, given the significant level of growth the SWLP will need to accommodate (see response to Issues H1 and H4 below) this is unlikely to be able to be met sustainably through a single growth strategy. - 28.
+Countryside Properties support the inclusion of Wellesbourne in Options 2, 3, 4, and 5.
 Wellesbourne has a population of over 7,000, a sizeable and successful business park, the University of Warwick Wellesbourne Campus with expansion plans, and a thriving local centre.
-This is supported by emerging plans for a new 140 acre employment park on land at Wellesbourne Mountford Airfield by Gladman and Stoford.
-The planned growth and investment in jobs in this area needs to be commensurate with housing growth in order to maintain a sustainable pattern of development. - 31.
-As a settlement of significance, Wellesbourne should be allocated growth through the South Warwickshire Plan process.
+The planned growth and investment in jobs in this area needs to be commensurate with housing growth in order to maintain a sustainable pattern of development. - 29.
+As a settlement of significance, Wellesbourne should therefore be allocated growth through the South Warwickshire Plan process.